mattds/mvc/README.md

 type HomeController struct{ *mvc.Controller }
 ```

 To simplify routing, a standard approach to creating a handler is suggested.
-The recommended approach is for every controller to define an action type of the below form and a corresponding ServeHTTP method associated with that type.
+The recommended approach is for every controller to define an action type of the below form and a corresponding ServeHTTP method associated with that type as the below example illustrates.

 ```go
 type HomeControllerAction func(*HomeController)